-In-depth monitoring of the establishment and operation of prudent and effective controls in order to assess and manage risks associated with the Group's operations is delegated to the Risk, Customer, Conduct and Reputation and Audit Committees which report regularly to the Board.
-However, the Board retains ultimate responsibility for the Group's systems of internal control and risk management and has reviewed their effectiveness during the year.
-The frameworks for risk management and internal control play a key role in the management of risks that may impact the fulfilment of the Board's objectives.
+In-depth monitoring of the establishment and operation of prudent and effective key controls for assessing and managing the key risks associated with the Group's operations is delegated to the Risk, Customer and Sustainability and Audit Committees which report regularly to the Board.
+However, the Board retains ultimate responsibility for the Group's systems of risk management and internal control and has reviewed their effectiveness during the year.
+The systems for risk management and internal control play a key role in the management of risks that may impact the fulfilment of the Board's objectives.
 They are designed to identify and manage, rather than eliminate, the risk of the Group failing to achieve its business objectives and can only provide reasonable and not absolute assurance against material misstatement or losses.
-The frameworks are regularly reviewed and were in place for the financial year under review and up to the date of this report.
-They help ensure the Group complies with the Financial Reporting Council's (FRC) guidance on Risk Management, Internal Controls and related financial and business reporting.
+The systems are regularly reviewed and were in place for the financial year under review and up to the date of this report.
+They help the Group comply with the Financial Reporting Council's (FRC) guidance on risk management, internal control and related financial and business reporting.

-The Risk Committee, on behalf of the Board, conducted a robust annual assessment of the Group's emerging and principal risks.
+At the mid-year 2022, the Risk Committee, on behalf of the Board, conducted a robust assessment of the Group's emerging and principal risks.
+This exercise was repeated in January 2023.
 The outcome of the assessment was reported to and discussed at the Board.
-In addition to this annual assessment, the Risk Committee regularly conducted an assessment of the principal risks facing the Company, the conclusions of which was also shared with and discussed by the Board.
-The annual assessment included those emerging risks that could impact the Group's business model, future performance, solvency and liquidity and therefore required management prioritisation and action.
-Specifically the Board considered the principal risks facing the Company when approving the Group business plan.
+In addition to these assessments, the Risk Committee monitored and assessed the principal risks facing the Group, the conclusions of which were also shared with and discussed by the Board.
+The assessments included those emerging risks that could impact the Group's business model, future performance, solvency and liquidity and therefore required management prioritisation and action.
+Specifically the Board considered the principal risks facing the Group when approving the Group business plan.

-During 2021, the Risk Committee received updates on a number of emerging risks and sources of economic uncertainty and associated mitigating actions by management.
-Likewise, the Customer, Conduct and Reputation Committee also received updates on emerging threats to the Group's reputation and conduct risk profile.
+In 2022, the Risk Committee received updates on emerging risks and associated mitigating actions covering the developing conflict in Ukraine, cyber security, risks posed by climate change and sources of economic uncertainty, including inflation.
+The Customer and Sustainability Committee (previously the Customer, Conduct and Reputation Committee) also received updates on emerging threats to the Group's reputation and conduct risk profile.

-Emerging risks were also taken into account by the Risk Committee and management in the design of scenarios which are intended to stress test the Group's three-year business plan, recovery plan, climate change impacts, decisions on the return of capital to shareholders and operational resilience.
+Emerging risks were also considered by the Risk Committee and management in the design of scenarios which are intended to stress test the Group's three-year business plan, recovery plan, climate change impacts, decisions on the return of capital to shareholders and operational resilience.